Roughneck: Cultural references

 The Edmonton Oilers of the National Hockey League used to use an oil rigging roughneck with an ice hockey stick as one of their secondary logos.
 The roughneck, as a symbol of hard work and fortitude, was the inspiration for the Calgary Roughnecks lacrosse team, as well as the Tulsa Roughnecks of the North American Soccer League, the Tulsa Roughnecks of the United Soccer Leagues, and the Tulsa Roughnecks FC of the USL.
 The West Texas Roughnecks of the Indoor Football League also use this nickname.
 In the BAFA National Leagues, the Aberdeen Roughnecks have also adopted the nickname.
 In the AUDL (American Ultimate Disc League) the Dallas team is also the Roughnecks.
 One of the inaugural teams of the revamped XFL was the Houston Roughnecks.

 In Chapter 3 of The Great Gatsby, on first meeting Jay Gatsby, Nick Carraway describes him as looking like "an elegant young rough-neck, a year or two over thirty, whose elaborate formality of speech just missed being absurd."

 Johnny Cash wrote and performed a song called "Born to Be a Roughneck".

 Several television programs have focused on the roughneck life, including Oil Strike North (1975), Roughnecks (1994–1995), and Black Gold (2008–2013).

 Stan Rogers's song "Free in the Harbour", about the migration of Atlantic fisherman to the oil industry for work, describes these migrants as "Calgary Roughnecks from Hermitage Bay."

-Starship Troopers has a Mobile Infantry division called Roughnecks Two-Zero, eventually taken over by the film's protagonist, Johnny Rico, becoming "Rico's Roughnecks".
+The 1997 movie Starship Troopers features a Mobile Infantry unit, call-sign Roughnecks Two-Zero.
+Initially nicknamed "Rasczak's Roughnecks" after their commanding officer, the unit is eventually commanded by the film's protagonist, Johnny Rico, becoming "Rico's Roughnecks".